How to Find our Files

 Some files that are not on NARA's website are in NPGallery.
 Properties listed since 2013 will be posted to NPGallery soon.

 If the file has not been posted online yet you can request a copy from us.
 Please include the name of the property, the state, and the reference number (or as much information as you know on the property).
 And e-mail the request to us at: Reference e-mail

 About National Register Documentation:

-Since its inception in 1966, more than 92,000 properties have been listed in the National Register.
+Since its inception in 1966, more than 95,000 properties that Americans believe are worthy of preservation have been listed in the National Register.
 Together these records hold information on more than 1.4 million individual resources--buildings, sites, districts, structures, and objects--and therefore provide a link to the country's heritage at the national, state, and local levels.

 The Documentation consists of